vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/kriyA/shrI-jayantI_2017-article.md

 ### Arghya

 - Being with mūlamantra prāOāyāma.
-- saṅkalpa - śrīkr̥ṣṇajayantī utsavārttaṁ arghyadānam kariṣye.
+- saṅkalpa - śrīkr̥ṣṇajayantī utsavārthaṁ arghyadānam kariṣye.
 - Arghya is offered with tender coconut water through a conch.
 If conch is not available, a leaf can be used to offer.
 - The conch is purified by sprinkling water on it accompanied to the chant of mūlamantra.
 - At the tip of the conch, Candra is invoked by reciting ‘candram āvāhayāmi’; at the bottom, Perumāḷ is invoked with the mantra ‘janārdhanam āvāhayāmi’.